iossifovlab/gpf/userdocs/getting_started.rst

     ├── quad.ped
     └── quad.vcf

-The source data required for import consists of:
+The source data required for an import consists of:

 *   a pedigree file, describing the family structure and inheritance relationships between sampled individuals; the ``quad.ped`` pedigree